 Rivoire- While Rivoire is more of a historical coffee house in Florence renowned for hot chocolate and lux sweets, the head bartender Luca Picchi is responsible for writing a book on the history of the Negroni.
 This is Florence’s signature aperitivo cocktail of Campari, Vermouth, Gin, orange twist and a touch of soda.
 For history’s sake, Rivoire is considered one of the 2 bars (Caffe Casoni, now Giacosa) where Negroni was first served.
 But only go when Luca is around and hang out at the bar- otherwise get slapped with an handsome table service fee.
 Address: Piazza della Signoria, 5

-Gurdulu- While most associate Gurdulu with being a trendy modern restaurant, the lady Sabrina Galloni behind the bar is impressive and worth many visits.
+Gurdulu- Do not eat here and if it wasn’t for Sabrina I wouldn’t be recommending Gurdulu’ at all.
+While most associate Gurdulu with being a trendy modern restaurant, the lady Sabrina Galloni behind the bar is impressive and worth many visits.
 A+ on presentation, balance and service.
 They portioned off a bar area so you can totally show up for a craft drink and a gourmet bar snack Address: 14R, Via delle Caldaie, 12

 Sabor Cubano- Rad laid-back and cool Lopez Martinez brings Cuban soul to Florence with freshly muddled mojitos, margaritas and daiquiris made totally fresh with black salt rims, herbs, lime and select Cuban rums.
 Address Via Sant’Antonino 64R